DavidSchirduan/DavidSchirduan.github.io/_games/abide.md

 **GM:** How does this Task sound: ‘Get to town before the extremists.’

 > All the Players agree.
 > The GM has a lot of cool ideas for the extremists, so racing them should be a big deal.
-The GM gives the Task 20 Energy, 5 Roll Limit.
+The GM gives the Task 20 Progress, 5 Roll Limit.
 This trip could take a few hours, or it could take weeks.
-The Energy and Roll Limit are more about pacing rather than about time or difficulty.
+The Progress and Roll Limit are more about pacing rather than about time or difficulty.

 **Rita:** Wow, this is a long journey, huh?
 I guess we should get started.
 I’m going to use my officer’s cloak to drag along the ground behind us and cover our tracks as we walk.
 My old commander would kill me if he saw me purposefully dirtying my uniform!

 > The fancy cloak is assisting Rita with this Task, so he gets to roll two dice and pick one result.
-Rita rolls a 14 and an 8; he chooses the 14 which applies 4 Energy to the Task.
-He decides to spend another 3 Energy from his Reserves.
+Rita rolls a 14 and an 8; he chooses the 14 which makes 4 Progress for the Task.
+He decides to spend another 3 Energy from his Reserves for 3 more Progress.

-> The Task has 13 Energy left and 4 Rolls left.
+> The Task has 13 Progress left and 4 Rolls left.

 **Tabitha:** I don’t really have a useful item, but I can still help carry stuff and keep pace.

 > Any Elder can contribute to a Task as long as their action makes sense.
 Items just make things easier.
-Tabitha rolls a 17 which applies 7 Energy to the Task.
-The Task has 6 Energy left, 3 Roll Limit.
+Tabitha rolls a 17 which applies 7 Progress to the Task.
+The Task has 6 Progress left, 3 Roll Limit.

 **Tabitha:** Oh no!
 I had Marked a 17 earlier and it’s still Marked.
 Dangit.
 I lose all my Simple Items.
 I guess I dropped them to keep moving faster?
 That’s a bummer.

 > When an Elder rolls a Marked Number, they should mention it to the group and try to work it into the narrative.
 But any consequences occur after the roll is complete.
-Most Marked Numbers won't rob you of your progress.
+Most Marked Numbers won't rob you of your Progress.

 **Louis:** Ouch, sorry Tabitha!
 I can cast my spell DISTANT VIEW to see if the town will let us in as we get close.